cksystemsteaching/selfie/grader/introductory-assignments.md

 *Example 1*:

 Converting the decimal value 42 into the binary number 0b101010.
-As next step, we group the binary number into three bits each.
-When we group these value into three bits each, we get 101 and 010.
+As the next step, we group the binary number into three bits each.
+When we group these values into three bits each, we get 101 and 010.

-Now we can convert each three bit value into a octal representation:
+Now we can convert each three-bit value into an octal representation:

-First sequence of three bits: 101
+The first sequence of three bits: 101

 |        | 4   | 2   | 1   | Value |
 | ------ | --- | --- | --- | :---: |
 | Binary | 1   | 0   | 1   |  = 5  |

-Second sequence of three bits: 010
+The second sequence of three bits: 010

 |        | 4   | 2   | 1   | Value |
 | ------ | --- | --- | --- | :---: |
 | Binary | 0   | 1   | 0   |  = 2  |

-We see that the first three bit value converts into 5, and the second three bit value converts into 2.
+We see that the first three-bit value converts into 5, and the second three-bit value converts into 2.

 That means we get a final value of 52 or in octal notation 0o52.